 Welcome and thanks for taking the time to check out who's right for you.

 Many clients come to check out counselling during times of high stress.
-In the current times of lockdown, more than ever people are struggling.
-There is no normal way to respond to unprecedented times in our lives.
+There is no normal way to respond to unprecedented times in our lives for the past couple of years.
 Even if you are well and financially secure, these can be challenging times.
 You may experience

 - Anxiety - feeling anxious about things you wouldn't normally worry about